MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Export-SPODataAccessGovernanceInsight.md

 ## SYNOPSIS

-This commands exports/downloads the DAG report to the default path "C:\WINDOWS\system32\"
+This commands exports/downloads the Data access governance report to the default path "C:\WINDOWS\system32\"

 ## SYNTAX